maniacs-oss/snackis/snabel.md

 ```

 ### Coroutines
 Calling ```yield``` from within a lambda logs the current position, stack and environment before returning; execution will continue from the yielding position with restored stack and environment on next call from the same scope.
+A fresh coroutine context is returned when calling the lambda, the context may be used for further calls and will reset itself when the coroutine returns.

 Use ```&yield``` to get a target that yields when called.

 ```
+> {yield 42} call
+Coro(_enter1:1)

+> {yield 42} call call
+42

 > func: foo {|yield (7 yield 28 +)} call;
   foo foo +
 42